OpenSourceEBike/OpenSourceEBike.github.io/index.md

 * easy to build as DIY
 * all the advanced configurations for the motor and battery are done directly on the display
 * supports Bluetooth and ANT wireless communications
-* supports 0.96 and 1.3 inches 128x64 OLED displays
+* supports 1.3 and 0.96 (TSDZ2 only) inches 128x64 OLED displays
 * easy to install our firmware, includes OTA wireless updates
 * easy to repair, can be opened easily and the electronic components are popular ones available worldwide
-* easy to customize with some extra electronics so it can be reused on other devices, like adding CANBUS communication so it can work with more recent Bafang motors
+* easy to customize with some extra electronics so it can be reused on other devices
 * if you decide to stop using it, you can dismantle and reuse the electronic components on other projects

 ## Motivation